Squawk

 Defensible citations only.

-Built for aviation attorneys, Part 135 operators, A&Ps, CFIs, and pilots.
-Every claim cited to 14 CFR, FAA Orders, ACs, ADs, or NTSB precedent — and verified against our corpus before display.
+Built for aviation attorneys, Part 135 operators, A&Ps, CFIs, pilots, and FAA staff.
+Every claim cited to 14 CFR, FAA Orders, ACs, ADs, NTSB precedent, or FSIMS — and verified against our corpus before display.

 Built by the team behind LawStack.